balohmatevz/PerceiveConceive/README.md

 # PerceiveConceive
-An web app distribution website with heavy emphasis on customizability by non-technical authors.
+A web app distribution website with heavy emphasis on customizability by non-technical authors.
 Has heavy focus on accessibility.

 # Description
 PerceiveConceive is a mobile / web solution, primarily intended for supporting teaching of blind and visually impaired pupils, but can also be used for broader audiences like preschool children, K-12 children and other persons with vision problems.